erwinkramer/MCPify/Sample/README.md

 # MCPify Sample Application

 This sample demonstrates how to use **MCPify** to expose ASP.NET Core endpoints and OpenAPI (Swagger) specifications as tools for the **Model Context Protocol (MCP)**.
+It showcases a fully functional OAuth 2.0 Authorization Code flow using OpenIddict as an in-app Identity Provider, integrating with MCPify's authentication features.

-What this sample includes:
+## What this sample includes:
-- Minimal API endpoints exposed as MCP tools.
+-   **Local API Endpoints**: Minimal API endpoints (e.g., `/api/users`, `/api/secrets`) exposed as MCP tools.
-- A live remote OpenAPI demo: Petstore (`https://petstore3.swagger.io/api/v3/openapi.json`) registered as `petstore_*` tools to show external swagger support.
-- An in-app OAuth/OIDC provider (authorize/token/device code) for demonstrating auth flows end to end (enabled by default via `Demo:EnableOAuth` in `appsettings*.json`).
-- A generated `mock-api.json` OpenAPI document to showcase external API bridging when OAuth demo is enabled (ignored by git).

-It supports two modes of operation:
-1. **Stdio:** For local integration with clients like **Claude Desktop**.
-2. **HTTP (SSE):** For remote access or multi-client scenarios.
+-   **OAuth 2.0 Provider**: An in-app OAuth 2.0 Authorization Server powered by OpenIddict, demonstrating full auth code and client credentials flows.
+-   **Secure Endpoints**: A protected `/api/secrets` endpoint, requiring OAuth 2.0 authorization.
+-   **External OpenAPI Integration**: Integration with the public Petstore API (`https://petstore.swagger.io/v2/swagger.json`), exposing its operations as `petstore_` prefixed MCP tools.
+Also demonstrates loading from a local file (`sample-api.json`) via `localfile_` tools.
+-   **Protected Resource Metadata**: Exposes the `/.well-known/oauth-protected-resource` endpoint for client discovery.
+-   **Stdio & HTTP Transports**: Supports both Stdio for local desktop integration and HTTP (SSE) for remote access.

 ## Prerequisites

 -   .NET 9.0 SDK

 ## Getting Started